simple-crypto/simple-website/sponsors.md

 Access to (non-exclusive) proprietary licenses can be considered without direct sponsoring, for example in case of in-kind contributions to the association.
-Special sponsorsiphs can also be discussed in case non-copyleft licenses for multiple projects are required In such cases, a specific license agreement is decided by the association’s board.
+Special sponsorships can also be discussed in case non-copyleft licenses for multiple projects are required In such cases, a specific license agreement is decided by the association’s board.

-* <strong><em>PLATINIUM Sponsors (>GOLD)</em></strong>.
-This sponsorship provides the benefits
-of a gold sponsor and is aimed to enable special support to the association's goals.

 **List of sponsors**